getify/You-Dont-Know-JS/this & object prototypes/ch2.md

 First, let's re-define what a "constructor" in JavaScript is.
 In JS, constructors are **just functions** that happen to be called with the `new` operator in front of them.
 They are not attached to classes, nor are they instantiating a class.
 They are not even special types of functions.
 They're just regular functions that are, in essence, hijacked by the use of `new` in their invocation.

+For example, the `Number(..)` function acting as a constructor, quoting from the ES5.1 spec:

+> 15.7.2 The Number Constructor
+>
+> When Number is called as part of a new expression it is a constructor: it initialises the newly created object.

-So, pretty much any ol' function can be called with `new` in front of it, and that makes that function call a *constructor call*.
+So, pretty much any ol' function, including the built-in object functions like `Number(..)` (see Chapter 3) can be called with `new` in front of it, and that makes that function call a *constructor call*.
 This is an important but subtle distinction: there's really no such thing as "constructor functions", but rather construction calls *of* functions.

 When a function is invoked with `new` in front of it, otherwise known as a constructor call, the following things are done automatically: